 What is heartworm?

 Heartworms live in the heart, lungs and the surrounding blood vessels of pets, causing severe lung disease, heart failure and damage to other organs in the body.
 These worms can grow to be feet long!
-Heartworm disease can affect many species from dogs to cats and ferrets, but heartworms also live in wolves, coyotes, and foxes (which are carriers).
+Heartworm disease can affect other species too such as ferrets, wolves, coyotes, and foxes.

 How is heartworm transmitted?

-The mosquito plays an essential role in the heartworm life cycle.
+Mosquito plays an essential role in the heartworm life cycle.
 Mosquitos are how heartworm is transmitted from animal to animal.
 Adult female heartworms living in an infected dog (or other species) produce microscopic baby worms called microfilaria that circulate in the bloodstream.
 When a mosquito bites and takes a blood meal from an infected animal, it picks up these baby worms, which develop and mature into “infective stage” larvae over a period of 10 to 14 days.
 Then, when the infected mosquito bites another dog, the infective larvae are injected into the new host through the mosquito’s bite wound.
 Once inside a new host, it takes approximately 6 months for the larvae to mature into adult heartworms.
 Once mature, heartworms can live for 5 to 7 years in dogs.
 Because of the longevity of these worms, each mosquito season can lead to an increasing number of worms in an infected pet.
+If untreated, their numbers can increase, and dogs have been known to harbor several hundred worms in their bodies.
+Heartworm disease causes lasting damage to the heart, lungs, and arteries, and can affect the dog’s health and quality of life long after the parasites are gone.

 What are the signs of heartworm in dogs?